Project Description

 Unauthorised Autobiography

-Unauthorised Autobiography (“Autobiografia não Autorizada”), which brings together her much-celebrated literary columns published in the newspaper Visão, is of unparalleled intimacy in the author’s work: personal, autobiographical, transparent, and so purified that they become universal, Dulce Maria Cardoso’s columns make room for each of us.
+Unauthorised Autobiography (“Autobiografia não Autorizada”), which brings together her much-celebrated literary columns published in the magazine Visão, is of unparalleled intimacy in the author’s work: personal, autobiographical, transparent, and so purified that they become universal, Dulce Maria Cardoso’s columns make room for each of us.
 Like an armchair that is “moulded, day after day, by the weight of a body, becoming its nest”.

 “An autobiography is an impossible mission.
 I ought to write a rigorous text, but I am always a character of my own self, even if I narrate everything in the first person and call myself Dulce, as if I were not inventing myself.
 To write is to think slowly.
 Slowness leavens or germinates as much as it withers or rots.
 And then there is the other side: you, the ones who are there.
 As a reader of fiction I inevitably seek the author in his text.
 What truth does the author hide in the lie he tells?
 An autobiography works somewhat the other way round: what lie does the author hide in the truth he reveals?”